architeketh/machine-learning/README.md

-# 🧠 Machine Learning Architecture Hub
+# 🏗️ Architecture & AI Hub

-A beautiful, secure web application for curating and organizing AI & Machine Learning articles.
-Browse articles publicly, sign in with Google to add, edit, and manage your collection.
+A beautiful, secure web application for curating and organizing Architecture and AI articles.
+Browse articles publicly, sign in with Google to add, edit, and manage your collection. **Now with RSS feed integration for instant access to the latest articles!**

 ## ✨ Features